mfrachet/go-vdom-wasm/README.md

 Webassembly VDOM to create web apps using Go.
 Widely inspired by https://github.com/mbasso/asm-dom

-A TODO application on gh-pages: https://mfrachet.github.io/go-vdom-wasm/
+A TODO application on gh-pages: https://mfrachet.github.io/go-vdom-wasm/ .
+For the sources, [check this branch](https://github.com/mfrachet/go-vdom-wasm/tree/gh-pages).

 ---